Diagnose Provisioning Packages

 Unable to apply a multivariant provisioning package

-When applying a multivariant package, it might be difficult to diagnose why a certain target didn't get applied.
-There may have been improperly authored conditions that didn't evaluate as expected.
+When you apply a multivariant package, it might be difficult to diagnose why a certain target didn't get applied.
+There may be improperly authored conditions that didn't evaluate as expected.

 Starting in Windows 11, version 22H2, MdmDiagnosticsTool includes multivariant condition values to diagnose problems with multivariant packages to determine why the package wasn't applied.